Issah45/Issah45/README.md

 - !
 Hi, I’m @Issah45
 - ?
-I’m interested in coding, linux and the raspberry pi
+I’m interested in coding, linux and raspberry pi *pico*s
-- / I’m currently learning coding
+- / I’m currently learning coding and engineering?
 - = I’m looking to collaborate on coding projects
 - " How to reach me by my email issuseless4@gmail.com